szepeviktor/szepeviktor/README.md

 # Jó napot kívánok! 👋

-I work for web application manufacturers like you. #SaaS
+I make your web application's life happy. #SaaS

 Viktor is a thinker (who looks like a DevOps person).